eXist-db/gulp-exist/README.md

 ### exist.createClient(options)

-Returns a set of functions to interact with an existDB instance.
+Returns a set of functions to interact with an eXist-db instance.
 What you can do is dependent on the permissions of the user specified in the connection options.

 NOTE: The connection options are passed through to the XMLRPC client library.
-So it might be possible to use different authentication methods or to pass in more options than mentioned below as long as your eXistDB installation understands them.
+So it might be possible to use different authentication methods or to pass in more options than mentioned below as long as your eXist-db installation understands them.

 #### Options